NickDiVona/simplifiedReactApp/README.md

 Passing of props from parent to child
-How to handle events (such as onClick)
+How to handle events (such as onClik)
 Updating a components state
 Conditional Rendering